 With the permission of the Departmental Representative, one of these courses may be replaced by a cognate course from another department, for example, in philosophy or sociology of science.

 - Four additional history courses.

-- The independent work and comprehensive examination requirements are the same as for all other departmental majors.
+- The independent work and senior departmental requirements are the same as for all other departmental majors.

 Interested in History of Science?